TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 88/Psalms 88.18.md

 ---

-Lover and friend hast thou put far from me, And mine acquaintance into darkness.
+You have put lover and friend far from me, and my friends into darkness.
+A contemplation by Ethan, the Ezrahite.